instana/client-python/docs/ApplicationSettingsApi.md

 Add service configuration

 Use this API endpoint if one wants to create a custom service rule.
 This endpoint requires `CanConfigureServiceMapping` permission.
 One can use `Create or update an API token` endpoint to update the permission by setting `canConfigureServiceMapping` to `true`.
 If one wants to enable the permission from Instana UI, go to Settings -> Security & Access -> Access Control -> API Token.
 There one can update the existing token or create a new token and set `Customize service rules and endpoint mapping` to `true`.

 ## Errata:

 The following field is documented in the request schema:
 - The `id` field is not mandatory and one can't have a service configuration id before creating one configuration.
 Instana creates it automatically.

+For more information on Application Settings please access the https://developer.ibm.com/apis/catalog/instana--instana-rest-api/Applications#application-settings.

 ### Example